pytask-dev/pytask/docs/tutorials/how_to_write_a_task.rst

 .. important::

-    By default, pytask recognizes tasks when they are functions in modules both prefixed with ``task_``.
+    By default, pytask assumes that tasks are functions in modules whose names are both prefixed with ``task_``.

-    Use the configuration value :confval:`task_files` if you prefer a different naming scheme.
+    Use the configuration value :confval:`task_files` if you prefer a different naming scheme for the task modules.